HomeNewsWorld Cup 2026 Qualifiers

 The expanded 48-team format brings significant changes:

-• 16 groups of three teams each in the group stage
+• 48 teams divided into 16 groups of three teams each in the group stage

 • Increased representation from all confederations